Doubly Stochastic Primal-Dual Coordinate Method for Bilinear Saddle-Point Problem: Introduction

 Let $x^\star$ and $y^\star$ be the optimal solutions of \eqref{eq:erm} and \eqref{eq:erm_dual}, respectively.
 It is known that the pair $(x^\star,y^\star)$ is a \emph{saddle point} of \eqref{eq:sdp} in the sense that

-In this paper, we propose a \emph{doubly stochastic primal-dual coordinate} (DSPDC) method for solving problem~\eqref{eq:sdp} that randomly samples $q$ out of $p$ primal and $m$ out of $n$ dual coordinates to update in each iteration.
-We show that DSPDC method generates a sequence of primal-dual iterates that linearly converges to $(x^\star,y^\star)$ and the primal-dual objective gap along this sequence also linearly converges to zero.
-In addition, we generalize this approach to bilinear saddle-point problems with a block-wise decomposable structure, and provide upper and lower bounds on its iteration complexity for finding an $\epsilon$-optimal solution.
-We also discuss the situations where the proposed methods are superior to existing coordinate methods.
+The contributions of this paper can be highlighted as follow: \begin{itemize} \item We propose a \emph{doubly stochastic primal-dual coordinate} (DSPDC) method for solving problem~\eqref{eq:sdp} that randomly samples $q$ out of $p$ primal and $m$ out of $n$ dual coordinates to update in each iteration. \item We show that DSPDC method generates a sequence of primal-dual iterates that \textit{linearly} converges to $(x^\star,y^\star)$ and the primal-dual objective gap along this sequence also \textit{linearly} converges to zero. \item We generalize this approach to bilinear saddle-point problems with a block-wise decomposable structure, and show a similar iteration complexity for finding an $\epsilon$-optimal solution. \item We show that the proposed method has a lower \textit{overall complexity} than existing coordinate methods when either the data matrix has a factorized structure or the proximal mapping on each block is computationally expensive, e.g., involving an eigenvalue decomposition. \item Our experiments confirm the efficiency of DSPDC on both synthetic and real datasets in various scenarios.
+A notable application is the \emph{multi-task large margin nearest neighbor} (MT-LMNN) metric learning problem.